DeepCollision/DeepCollisionData/README.md

 ```
 To facilitate reviewing our proposed approach, reviewers please refer to the corresponding data in this repository:
-*Piloty Study*, all data for the pilot study;
+Piloty Study, all data for the pilot study;
-*Formal Experiment*, all data for the formal experiment;
+Formal Experiment, all data for the formal experiment;
-*Restful APIs*, all implemented REST APIs for environment parameters.
+Restful APIs, all implemented REST APIs for environment parameters.
 ```

 ## 1. Overview of DeepCollision